Breaking the Reclustering Barrier in Centroid-based Deep Clustering: Additional Results

 \section{Additional Results}

 In the following pages, we provide additional results and figures augmenting the findings of the main paper.
 We begin with ablation studies concerning embedding and momentum resets in Sections~\ref{app:subsec:embedding_reset} and~\ref{app:subsec:momentum_reset}, respectively.
 An illustrative example of embedded space changes induced by \algname{} comes next.
-Lastly, we report ARI and NMI scores (see Section~\ref{app:metrics}) for our main experiments with and without pretraining.
+Then, we report ARI and NMI scores (see Section~\ref{app:metrics}) for our main experiments with and without pretraining.
+This is followed by an ablation study on how important the contraction part of soft resets are in Section~\ref{app:subsec:soft_reset_component_ablation}.